AmirTag/AmirTag.github.io/index.markdown

 ---
 ### Research summary
 My research interest lies at the intersection of control theory and machine learning.
-In particular, I have been working on problems that can be modelled as a control or optimization problem on the space of probability distributions, such as [nonlinear filtering/Data assimilation](./research/#FPF), [sampling](./research/#SM), and [optimal mass transportation](./research/#OT).
+In particular, I have been working on problems that can be modelled as a control or optimization problem on the space of probability distributions, such as [Optimal filtering and control](./research/#FPF), [sampling](./research/#SM), and [optimal mass transportation](./research/#OT).
 The motivation is to design meaningful approximations that can be computed through efficient and scalable numerical algorithms.

 ---
 ### Professional Experience/Education